tumijacob/TwitterFeedsReader/user-statistcs/README.md

 **[3] Running the project and Logging in**:

 ```
-There is a script called data.sql that gets run on start up.
+There is a script called import.sql that gets run on start up.
 The script contains user data.
 To get to the web client or frontend, go to your local browser and type http://localhost:8080
 The default usernames and passwords you can use are:
 admin && admin